Boss the school run

 On foot and by bike travel is much more fun for kids.
 They love being out in the open air, in any weather.
-Plus you get to spend more quality time with them - a few minutes to talk about your day or to spot things on routes.
+Plus you get to spend more quality time with them - a few minutes to talk about your day or to spot things en route.
 It's much more appealing than sitting in a car in crawling traffic.

-If that isn't enough to persuade you, did you know that 75% of primary school children in Greater Manchester travel less than two kilometres to school?
-That's a 12 minute walk or a four minute bike ride.
-Walking, cycling or scooting is easily the least faff option at pick up and drop off time - you don't need to find somewhere to park your car, you can just cruise right up to the school gates.
+Walking, cycling or wheeling is easily the least faff option at pick up and drop off time - you don't need to find somewhere to park your car, you can just cruise right up to the school gates.
 Plus, on foot and by bike is the most reliable way to travel as it will take you exactly the same time, every time.
 You'll feel less stressed and it's so much better for your physical and mental health.

 Make on foot and by bike travel part of your routine for the school run.
 You'll be surprised at how good it will make everyone feel.

 Once you have planned out the best route, practice the journey together at the weekend when the roads are likely to be quieter

 Depending on your child's age you may want to join them.
 When cycling together on the road, take up the position behind them.
 Learn how to cycle safely on the road as a group at our Family Cycle Training sessions.

 As they build confidence and get older, gradually reduce how far you go together